 Not every mobile game has to be about battle and conflict.
 The best tycoon games allow you to flex your management skills and brain power doing something more constructive.

-Business simulations, city builders and other management games let you unleash the mogul within.
-Found your own mega-corporation, build a town from the ground up, or sail the starry dark of space in search of fortune with the best mobile business simulation games for your iPhone or Android device.
+Tycoon games — which include everything from business simulators to city builders — let you unleash the mogul within.
+Found your own mega-corporation, build a town from the ground up, or sail the starry dark of space in search of fortune with the best tycoon games for your iPhone or Android device.

 As mayor of a fledgling town, it's up to you to see to the needs of your citizens, laying down roads, zones, and utilities to attract new residents while keeping an eye on your tax income, spending, traffic congestion, and other variables.
 It may sound like a handful, but a lot of information is accessible in easy-to-read infographics and charts.
 With a quick look at your city's needs and problems, you can get waste no time addressing issues that pop up.

 Pocket City includes a progression system that unlocks new buildings and upgrades as you level up your city; there's also a light layer of sidequests and objectives to satisfy as your city keeps growing.